airrakedev/Vuejs-and-Vuetify-with-Vuex-and-Vuerouter-application/README.md

-# A Vuejs application that utilizes Vuex
+# A Vuejs application that leverages Vuex, VueRouter, Axios, and Vuetify.

 An application for movies, a movie listing with different Genres.
-Customers can choose a bunch of listed movies, if they the the movie they can add to their cart.
-Before adding movies to a cart, customers should signup for account as credentials or can logged in to current accounts.
+Customers can choose a bunch of movie listings and add to their cart.
+Before adding movies to a cart, customers are required to signup an account, if they already logged in, they can start choosing movies.

-An admin will create or update the movies availability, also it manages and track its records on movies and its customers records.

-Once the customers checkout it will automatically popup to Admin dashboard that customers have check out and wanted to pay for its rentals.
-Once customers return all movies rented it will be managed by Admin to update the customers rentals records and the movie listing.

-This application designed to utilize the power of Vuetify combined with Routing setup and Vuex Management and other packages such as Axios.
+The application has an Administrator dashboard.
+The admin is responsible for managing the movie inventories, like adding movie inventory or updating movie details.
+The admin can also track or monitor client records.

+The application also implements the routing security of each user accounts.
+It can track which users can access a specific page.

 Link to the site, <a target="_blank" href="https://competent-shockley-45b27e.netlify.app">Click here</a>